aidanjohnson/dt7816/README.md

    * https://www.mccdaq.com/PDFs/Manuals/DT7816_WebHelp/Creating_Projects_in_Netbeans.htm
    * https://www.mccdaq.com/PDFs/Manuals/DT7816_WebHelp/Configuring_the_Resources_for_Netbeans_Code_Assistance.htm

 6. Complete the last step of https://www.mccdaq.com/PDFs/Manuals/DT7816_WebHelp/Build_the_Drivers_.htm.
-This requires the following set of instructions, which pertain to establishing a connection between the DAQ module and a PC (Unix-based, specifically Linux).
+This requires the following set of instructions, which pertain to establishing a connection between the DT7816 DAQ module and a Unix-based, specifically Linux, PC.

-## Connection Instructions: For the DT7816 & a PC
+## Connection Instructions

 There are two ways for a user to connect the host computer (PC) to the client computer (the DT7816).
 The first, which is documented at length in the Getting Started guide from the manufacturer, relies on using the `web-server` example application.
 In this method the client and host are connected to the same network (e.g., the APL-UW network) and the terminal of the client can be accessed from the host via an SSH application like PuTTY.
 However, this is cumbersome in the field and in general, especially when transfering or copying files (e.g., custom programs).